 Part 8 — Miscellaneous

-99. Matters that cannot be the subject of industrial agreements or employer-employee agreements

-(1) There are excluded from the operation of sections 41, 41A and 43 of the Industrial Relations Act 1979 —

-(a) any matters dealt with by a public sector standard or code of ethics, except —

-(i) rates of remuneration;

-(ii) leave;

-(iii) hours of duty; and

-(iv) such other matters as are prescribed for the purposes of this subparagraph;

-(b) any matters dealt with by a provision of this Act relating to —

-(i) employment tenure in the Public Service; or

-(ii) approved classification systems or procedures in the Public Sector;

-and

-(c) such other matters concerning the management or structure of the Public Sector as are prescribed for the purposes of this paragraph.

-(2) A matter referred to in subsection (1) cannot be varied or affected by an employer-employee agreement made under Part VID of the Industrial Relations Act 1979.

-[Section 99 amended by No. 20 of 2002 s.
-25(6)-(7); amended in Gazette 15 Aug 2003 p.
-3690.]
+[99.
+Deleted by No. 39 of 2010 s.
+57.]

 100. Powers of employing authorities

-(1) An employing authority may in accordance with approved procedures engage a person under a contract for services on such terms and conditions, including the rate of remuneration, as the employing authority determines.
+(1) An employing authority may in accordance with the Commissioner’s instructions engage a person under a contract for services on such terms and conditions, including the rate of remuneration, as the employing authority determines.

-(2) An employing authority may in accordance with approved procedures appoint a person on a casual employment basis on such terms and conditions as the employing authority, subject to any relevant written law or any binding award, order or industrial agreement under the Industrial Relations Act 1979, determines.
+(2) An employing authority may in accordance with the Commissioner’s instructions appoint a person on a casual employment basis on such terms and conditions as the employing authority, subject to any relevant written law or any binding award, order or industrial agreement under the Industrial Relations Act 1979, determines.

 (3) If the chief executive officer or chief employee of a department or organisation is not its employing authority, the employing authority of the department or organisation may, in writing and either generally or as otherwise provided by the instrument of delegation, delegate to that chief executive officer or chief employee any of its powers or duties under this Act.